15 Best Fall Activities to Do on Long Island NY

 As the fall comes to a close, make sure to also check out fun winter activities on Long Island here!

-Have any questions or activities you think should be added to the list?
+Have any questions about these Fall activities on Long Island or think any additional activities should be added to the list?
 Let me know in the comments below!